tim96/CheatSheet/README.md

 - [ ] Add some search engine to search content inside website
 - [X] Add function to subscribe to new posts (Subscribe module)
 - [X] Add block to dashboard
+- [ ] Add form with dynamic fields
+- [ ] Add form to upload document files
+- [ ] Add function to print twig template as pdf

 A Symfony project created on June 7, 2015, 7:11 pm.